 - Option: Email throttling.
 If you get hit by a bot you wont get 1000s of email… you can throttle how many emails are sent.

 useful for 3rd party services that connect to the site using other plugins.

 Basic functionality is based on the principles employed by the WordPress Firewall 2 plugin.

 Note: Login Protection is a completely independent feature to the Firewall.
-IP Address whitelists are not shared.

 It doesn’t need IP Address Ban Lists (which are actually useless anyway), and instead puts hard limits on your WordPress site,

 And you hardly need to configure anything!
 Simply check the options to turn them on, set a cooldown interval and you’re instantly protected.

 As of version 1.6, this plugin integrates GASP Spambot Protection.